Post-14 Education PGDE

 How can you use educational philosophies in the classroom today?
 What influences do social justice and inequality have on learning?
 And how important is research and self-evaluation for teachers and trainers?
 We’ll answer these questions and more to help you make a difference to the people you teach.

 If you’re eager to take your career to the next level and find your place in management and leadership roles, we’ll help you develop the practical skills and insights to become a confident, credible and effective teacher or trainer.

-The most recent Ofsted inspection (June 2014) judged Edge Hill University’s initial teacher education for further education to be Outstanding.
-The report commended “the exceptionally high-quality training in further education” which “develops deeply reflective trainees, guided by expert mentors who help them to attain outstanding outcomes.”
+The most recent Ofsted inspection (June 2014) judged our university’s initial teacher education for further education to be Outstanding.
+The report commended “the exceptional high-quality training in further education” which “develops deeply reflective trainees, guided by expert mentors who help them to attain outstanding outcomes”.

 This programme carries eligibility for Qualified Teacher Learning and Skills (QTLS) status.
 Since April 2012, QLTS has been approved by the Department for Education as being equivalent to Qualified Teacher Status (QTS) for schools and therefore there is the possibility of teaching in a school if your specialist subject is part of the curriculum for the given age range.